Orlando International Airport People Movers: History

 Construction of the current terminal at Orlando International Airport began in 1978 and it opened in 1981.
 When the terminal opened, it only consisted of the western half of the landside terminal building and the two airsides on the west side of the terminal which contain Gates 1-59 (present-day Airsides 1 and 3).
 The Landside/Airside shuttle systems were built along with the terminal by Westinghouse Electric Corporation.
 The terminal's layout was based upon the design of Tampa International Airport, whose Landside/Airside shuttles were also built by Westinghouse.
 The lines to Airsides 1 and 3 originally consisted of eight of Westinghouse's second-generation C-100 vehicles, with two two-car trains running to each airside.
 The trains were later expanded to three cars.

 The audio announcements on the airside shuttles when the airport opened featured the voice of Jack Wagner.
-Wagner is well known for his extensive voice work for the Walt Disney Company and he was the voice onboard the Walt Disney World Monorail System from 1971–1988 (though his voice still delivers the "Please Stand Clear of the doors" on the monorails).
+Wagner is well known for his extensive voice work for the Walt Disney Company and he was the voice onboard the Walt Disney World Monorail System from 1971–1988 (though his voice still delivers the "please stand clear of the doors" on the monorails).
 Wagner's voice has largely been replaced on the Gate Links.

 In 1990, the terminal was expanded to the east and Gates 60-99 (present-day Airside 4) along with its shuttle line were built.
 The Airside 4 line has operated with CX-100 vehicles (an updated version of the C-100) in three-car trains since its opening.
 A shuttle station and guideway for one additional airside was built during this expansion.
 However, the airside for Gates 100-129 (present-day Airside 2) was not built until 2000.
 Airside 2 also has three-car CX-100 shuttles.

-In 2017, Airside 1 and 3 shuttles' original Westinghouse C-100 were retired due to their age.
-The vehicles were replaced with the current Mitsubishi Crystal Mover Urbanismo-22 vehicles.
-Airsides 2 and 4's CX-100 vehicles (the successor of the C-100) remain in service since those systems were built much later and they are not as old.
-However, the airport is planning to replace Airsides 2 and 4 shuttles with Crystal Movers in 2027.
+In 2017, Airside 1 and 3 shuttles' original Westinghouse C-100 vehicles were retired, and replaced with the current Mitsubishi Crystal Mover Urbanismo-22 vehicles.
+The shuttles serving Airsides 2 and 4 still operate with their original CX-100 vehicles, though as of 2026, they are in the process of being replaced.
 When complete, the entire airport will have an all Mitsubishi people mover fleet.